Shopify Catalog Operations & Automation

 5. Bulk Inventory Update via CSV Export and Re-Import

-This section updates inventory in bulk by exporting live variant stock levels, adjusting the “On hand (new)” field in an exported inventory CSV, and re-importing clean data.
-It shows operational control over stock accuracy without manual editing in the admin — a scalable, auditable method for managing multi-variant products and seasonal replenishment.
+This section updates inventory in bulk by exporting live variant stock levels, editing the On hand (new) field in the inventory CSV, and re-importing the updated file.
+It shows scalable, auditable control over stock accuracy without manual variant edits in the Shopify admin.

 5a.
 Admin View — Inventory Before Update

-Inventory view before update.
-Selected variants show “On hand = 50” across sizes and materials.
+Inventory view before the update.
+Selected variants show On hand = 50 across sizes and materials.

 5b.
 CSV File — Inventory Update